kasterma/drlnd-navigation/NOTES.md

 - try different learning rates
 - try different sizes of the replay buffer; we expect the initial experience not to be very useful b/c it is too random.
   When does it start becoming useful?

+We are also planning to try different decay strategies for epsilon.
+The example implements exponential decay, we also want to try linear decay up to a constant.

 ## Torch